akamming/domoticz-snapcast/README.md

 Creates dimmer switches in domoticz for every snapclient connected to the snapserver.
 Using the dimmer the volume can be set.
 With on/off muting can be set.

 ## Installation steps
-- navigate to domoticz/plugins dit
+- navigate to your domoticz/plugins dir
 - enter command: sudo -u <domoticz user> git clone https://github.com/akamming/domoticz-snapcast
 - restart domoticz
 - select "snapcast" hardware in your domoticz hardware screen
 - configure the ip adress and port (on which json interface is available: usually 1780) of your snapcast server
+- clock 'add'
-- clock 'add' if all is working well you should now see a dimmer switch for every snapcast client which is connected to your snapcast server
+- if all is working well you should now see a dimmer switch for every snapcast client which is connected to your snapcast server, as well for every configured group in your snapcast server

 ## bug reporting
 This plugin is in early stage of development, might contain bugs.
 If so: Pls report issues in the issues screen.
 At least report the following